datadiversitylab/datadiversitylab.github.io/src/team/ian-estacio.md

 memberName: Ian Estacio
 memberTitle: Postdoctoral Researcher
 memberDate: 2024-Present
-memberBio: Ian's research interests focus on the analysis and modeling of socio-ecological systems using spatial science methods such as remote sensing, GIS, spatial statistics, and Agent-Based Modeling.
-He has applied spatial science in various social-ecological settings such as coastal ecosystems, urban areas, and agricultural landscapes to promote science-based environmental management.
+memberBio: " Ian's research interests focus on the analysis and modeling of socio-ecological systems using spatial science methods such as remote sensing, GIS, spatial statistics, and Agent-Based Modeling.
+He has applied spatial science in various social-ecological settings such as coastal ecosystems, urban areas, and agricultural landscapes to promote science-based environmental management."
 tags:
   - Current
   - Postdoc